-Pre Requisites: Mathematical Knowledge of 12th/ Intermediate level
+Pre-requisites: Mathematical Knowledge of 12th / Intermediate level

-Course Objectives: To learn1.
-Concept, properties of Laplace transforms
+Objectives: To learn

-- 2. Solving ordinary differential equations using Laplace transforms techniques. - 3.
-Expressing periodic function by Fourier series and a non-periodic function by Fourier transforms - 4.
-Basic concept of PDE and solutions of PDE by Fourier Transforms - 5.
-Some physical problems in Engineering that results in PDE and their solutions - 6.
-The physical quantities involved in engineering field related to vector valued functions - 7.
-The basic properties of vector valued functions and their applications to line, surface and volume integrals
+- Concept, properties of Laplace transforms - Solving ordinary differential equations using Laplace transforms techniques. - Partial differentiation, concept of total derivative - Finding maxima and minima of function of two and three variables. - Evaluation of multiple integrals and their applications - The physical quantities involved in engineering field related to vector valued functions - The basic properties of vector valued functions and their applications to line, surface and volume integrals.

-UNIT-I: Laplace transforms
+UNIT-I: Laplace transforms:

-Laplace Transforms; Laplace Transform of standard functions; first shifting theorem; Laplace transforms of functions when they are multiplied and divided by't'.
-Laplace transforms of derivatives and integrals of function; Evaluation of integrals by Laplace transforms; Laplace transforms of Special functions; Laplace transform of periodic functions.
-Inverse Laplace transform by different methods, convolution theorem (without proof), solving ODEs by Laplace Transform method.
+Laplace Transforms; Laplace Transform of standard functions, first shifting theorem, Laplace transforms of functions when they are multiplied and divided by 't', Laplace transforms of derivatives and integrals of function, Evaluation of integrals by Laplace transforms, Laplace transform of periodic functions, Inverse Laplace transform by different methods, convolution theorem (without proof), solving Initial value problems by Laplace Transform method.